kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 - Minimize the number of words you include in a heading text whenever possible.

 - Avoid generic headings like "Overview" and "Introduction", if possible.
-  While generic headings can be conceptually useful, they don't add value to the content or the navigational experience.
+  Generic headings can be conceptually useful, but they don't add value to the content or the navigational experience.

 - Include at least two sentences of content.
   A heading should never be immediately followed by another heading.